HomecareHomebase/azure-bake/ingredient/ingredient-property-service/README.md

               activeDate: 2020-06-20 11:00:00
 ~~~

+### Secret Seed Operation

+The `seed` operation writes a secret **once**.
+Once the secret exists, every later deployment is
+a **no-op** - the value is never overwritten.
+Use it for any secret whose value is owned by an
+out-of-band writer after the first deployment, such as a rotation process (e.g. CyberArk) or a
+direct `Conjur -> Property Service` sync.

+`seed` accepts the same fields as `create` (`name`, `value`, `selectors`, `contentType`,
+`expirationDate`, `activeDate`), so a literal value can be seeded in the standard way.
+It also
+supports `connectionStringFrom` (secret only) for sourcing a Storage or Cosmos connection string.
+`connectionStringFrom` is valid only under `seed`, not `create`.

 #### Seeding a Storage or Cosmos Connection String

-A `create` operation can seed a Storage account or Cosmos account connection string into the
+Instead of a literal `value`, a `seed` entry can source a Storage account or Cosmos account
-Property Service without you having to look up the key or hard-code the value.
-Instead of a
+connection string into the Property Service without you having to look up the key or hard-code
-`value`, supply a `connectionStringFrom` source:
+the value.
+Supply a `connectionStringFrom` source:

 | Property        | Data Type | Required | Description |
 |-----------------|:----------|:--------:|:------------------------------------------------------|